Industry News

 Comments are centralised and approvals are smoother.

-Online proofing has become essential for teams that produce a lot of content.
-By centralising feedback, approvals and versions, companies save time, improve project management and secure each stage right through to the final version.
+Online proofing has become essential for teams that produce a large amount of content.
+By centralising feedback, approvals and versions, businesses save time, improve project management and secure every stage through to the final version.